OpenTOPAS/OpenTOPAS/OpenTOPAS_quickStart_WSL.md

         wsl --install

 in the Windows command prompt.
-Accept the pop-up wundows asking for permissions (all software should come from Microsoft itself).
+Accept the pop-up windows asking for permissions (all software should come from Microsoft itself).
 The process may take a few minutes.
 After installation, verify that all components were sucessfully installed by typing the next command:

         wsl --version